Tips for Using Library Resources

 - Notification of new library services and materials

 - Room reservations for classes needing instruction

 Information Literacy is the set of skills needed to find, retrieve, analyze, and use information effectively.

 - IUPUI Information Literacy Learning Outcomes

-- IUPUI Principles of Undergraduate Learning (PULs)
+- IUPUI Profiles of Learning for Undergraduate Success

 - Research Tutorials for Students: Start Your Research (with Canvas quiz, ask your subject librarian); Academic Integrity (with Canvas quiz, ask your subject librarian), Literature Review

 - Contact your Subject Librarian for assignment and syllabi suggestions

 - IUPUI Scholarworks (Institutional Repository): https://scholarworks.iupui.edu/